martinapz/Pacman-Game/README.md

     https://youtu.be/-sWwgRgHmlA

     The next demo shows the ghost movement and pacman movement.
-This example shows the score being updated, the level the user is on being displayed, as well as the lives the pacman has left (the life its on right now minus one).
+This example shows the score being updated, the level the user is on being displayed, as well as the lives the pacman has left (the life its currently on minus one).
 This example shows the pacman being eaten by a ghost and then restarting that same level once the key 'p' is pressed.

     pacman eaten by ghost: